paopao128/CCS-2025-PAnDA/ARTIFACT-EVALUATION.md

 The file **`main.m`** implements the **PAnDA** algorithm (*Perturbation via Anchor-based Distributed Approximation*) proposed in the paper.
 PAnDA is a scalable framework for **metric differential privacy (mDP)** that reduces computational overhead by allowing each user to select a small set of **anchor records**.
 From these anchors, **surrogate perturbation vectors** are derived for data obfuscation.
 This anchor-based approximation enables efficient large-scale data perturbation while maintaining strong privacy–utility tradeoffs.

-### 1.Artifact Description & Road Map for Evaluation
+### Directory Structure
-CCS artifact/
+PAnDA artifact/
 ├── README.md
 ├── paper.pdf
 ├── run_artifact_london.m
 ├── run_artifact_nyc.m
 ├── run_artifact_rome.m
 ├── main_artifact_real_distribution
 ├── functions/
 ├── dataset/
 └── parameters.m

 ### Security/Privacy Issues and Ethical Concerns
 There are no security or ethical concerns.